allmaps/allmaps/packages/transform/README.md

 Transforms a GeoJSON geometry backward to a SVG geometry

+Note: Multi-geometries are not supported

 ##### Parameters

-*   `geometry` **GeojsonGeometry** GeoJSON geometry to transform
+- `geometry` **GeojsonGeometry** GeoJSON geometry to transform
-*   `transformOptions` &#x20;
+- `transformOptions` &#x20;

 Returns **SvgGeometry** Backward transform of input, as SVG geometry

 ## Notes

-*   Only **linearly independent control points** should be considered when checking if the criterion for the minimum number of control points is met.
+- Only **linearly independent control points** should be considered when checking if the criterion for the minimum number of control points is met.
 For example, three control points that are collinear (one the same line) only count as two linearly independent points.
 The current implementation doesn't check such linear (in)dependance, but building a transformer with insufficient linearly independent control points will result in a badly conditioned matrix (no error but diverging results) or non-invertible matrix (**error when inverting matrix**).
-*   The transform functions are map-projection agnostic: they describe a transformation for one cartesian `(x, y)` plane to another.
+- The transform functions are map-projection agnostic: they describe a transformation for one cartesian `(x, y)` plane to another.
 Using control points with `(longitude, latitude)` coordinates will produce a transformation from or to the cartesian plane of an equirectangular projection.
 (The only semi-exception to this is when using the `destinationIsGeographic` and `sourceIsGeographic` parameters - although these consider coordinates as lying on a sphere more than as projection coordinates.)

 ## CLI

 The [@allmaps/cli](../../apps/cli/) package creates and interface for four specific use cases:

-*   Transforming points to points.
+- Transforming points to points.
-*   Transforming **SVG** geometries from the resource coordinates space of a IIIF resource to **GeoJSON** objects in the geo coordinate space of an interactive map.
+- Transforming **SVG** geometries from the resource coordinates space of a IIIF resource to **GeoJSON** objects in the geo coordinate space of an interactive map.
-*   Transforming **GeoJSON** objects from the geo coordinate space of an interactive map to **SVG** objects in the resource coordinates space of a IIIF resource, **given (the GCPs and transformation type from) a Georeference Annotation**
+- Transforming **GeoJSON** objects from the geo coordinate space of an interactive map to **SVG** objects in the resource coordinates space of a IIIF resource, **given (the GCPs and transformation type from) a Georeference Annotation**
-*   Vice versa: transforming **SVG** objects from the resource coordinates to **GeoJSON** objects in the geo coordinate space.
+- Vice versa: transforming **SVG** objects from the resource coordinates to **GeoJSON** objects in the geo coordinate space.
-*   Transforming the **SVG resource mask** included in a Georeference Annotation to a GeoJSON Polygon.
+- Transforming the **SVG resource mask** included in a Georeference Annotation to a GeoJSON Polygon.

 ## Benchmark